martinmuzak/OfficeDocs-SkypeForBusiness/Teams/devices/bluetooth-devices.md

 ### Hardware Requirements

 For a better and more consistent experience, ensure that you have the latest audio and Bluetooth drivers.
-PCs with Intel processors are recommended to use 12th Gen Intel processors or newer.
-Some Intel Bluetooth, Wi-Fi, and audio drivers have known compatibility issues with Native Bluetooth peripherals.
-Review the minimum driver versions suggested in the [Known Issues](#known-issues) section.
+PCs with Intel processors are recommended to use Intel Core 12th Gen processors or newer.
+We recommend ensuring that your Intel-based PC has the following minimum driver versions before using Native Bluetooth peripherals:

+- **Intel Smart Sound Technology (Intel SST)**:
+  - Intel Core Ultra processors (Series 2): 20.42.11233.0 or newer
+  - Intel Core Ultra processors (Series 1): 20.40.11112.5 or newer
+  - Intel Core 12th Gen / 13th Gen: 10.29.00.11261 or newer
+- **Intel Bluetooth**: 23.70.x or newer
+- **Intel Wi-Fi**: 23.70.x or newer

 PCs that don't come with integrated Bluetooth radios and use aftermarket USB Bluetooth adapters aren't recommended.